Ireland (Republic of Ireland)

 Timezones: UTC

-Carrauntoohil – the highest point of the island (1038 metres) is located in Macgillycuddy’s Reeks Mountains in County Kerry, around 20 km from Killarney.
-Carrauntoohil is a great trekking destination in Ireland.
-Hiking Carrauntoohil via Devil’s Ladder is a challenging but spectaculat adventure – mountains of Kerry are one of the most dramatic and scenic of the country.
+Carrauntoohil is located in County Kerry in Macgillycuddy’s Reeks Mountains, 20 km from the famous Killarney town.
+Carrauntoohil is a great trekking destination in Ireland, it can be a great outdoor adventure but also a good hiking training.
+Hiking Carrauntoohil via Devil’s Ladder is a challenging but spectacular adventure – the mountains of Kerry are one of the most dramatic and scenic in the country.

 Is Devil's Ladder hike difficult?